dcarpintero/machine-learning/llms/Llama-2.md

 # LLaMA 2: Open Foundation and Fine-Tuned Chat Models

  Llama 2 is a collection of pretrained and fine-tuned large language models (LLMs) ranging in scale from 7 billion to 70 billion parameters.

-It is based on the transformer architecture with various improvements:
+ At its core, LLaMA is an auto-regressive language model, built on the transformer architecture.
+In practice, it takes a sequence of words as input and predicts the next word, recursively generating text.

+Llama 2 features various improvements:

  - RMSNorm normalizing function is used to improve the training stability, by normalizing the input of each transformer sub-layer, instead of normalizing the output.